 Look up “voting” on Google and the top search results are dominated by links about electoral voting.
 Making decisions (about elected leaders, opposing choices, and action plans, etc.) is the first function of voting that comes to mind for most people.

-In a participatory meeting environment, however, rather than simply a means to make a decision, voting is most useful as a way to obtain information early in the process; a “straw poll” that provides public information about viewpoints in the room and paves the way for further discussion—a process I call participatory voting.
+In a participatory meeting environment, however, voting is most useful as a way to obtain information early in the process.
+It provides a “straw poll” that provides public information about viewpoints in the room and paves the way for further discussion.
+I call such process participatory voting.

 For most of us, “group voting” brings up the concept of voting as decision-making.
 But voting can be used to test learning, and to elicit and share information.
 To guide your choice of the participatory voting techniques I’ll cover in later posts, here are short descriptions of various ways to use voting in meeting sessions.